dida-do/GeoGrapher/docs/source/advanced_cutting.rst

 Defining an raster_cutter
 ----------------------

-To create cutouts around for each vector features with the bounding boxes of the cutout chosen at random subject to the constraint that it contains the vector feature use the
+To create cutouts around for each vector features, with the bounding boxes of the cutout chosen at random subject to the constraint that it contains the vector feature, use the
 ``SingleRasterCutterAroundVector``::

     from geographer.cutters import SingleRasterCutterAroundVector

     my_raster_cutter = SingleRasterCutterAroundVector(
         mode="random",
         new_raster_size=512,